Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 Compare to the above picture, it is the same wood bark lines where the top part of the short bill is.

-Now, let’s see how the Crack come apart-and-restored bill trick works.
+Now, let’s see how the CRACK come apart-and-restored bill trick works.

 Gimmick Plate Hidden Bill With Magnet